 There’s a lot of chatter about what a game-changer coronavirus is.
-With Canada’s economy just now taking its first, tentative steps out of lockdown, Canadians (and even conservative Saskatchewanians) are still reeling from a shock lesson on the importance of basic social programs — like, say, emergency income support for individuals and businesses.
+With Canada’s economy just now taking its first, tentative steps out of lockdown, Canadians (even conservative Saskatchewanians!) are still reeling from a shock lesson on the importance of basic social programs — like, say, emergency income support for individuals and businesses.

 Another example: private care homes, the worst of which have been exposed as little more than concentration camps for the elderly (see: Quebec).

-But despite a surge in awareness of these and other gigantic cracks in the foundations of civil society, there’s one group that’s still essentially being ignored in this crisis: the poor.
+But despite a surge in awareness of these and other cracks in the foundations of civil society, there’s still one group that’s essentially being ignored in this crisis: the poor.

 Poverty In The Time Of COVID

 Backing up for a moment: I’m an early-50s Gen-Xer who turned 18 during the Ronald Reagan/Margaret Thatcher/Brian Mulroney decade.
-That shitty era that saw the resurrection of stale, bad ideas like low, low, low taxes on the rich; massive privatization of public services; the romanticism of “efficiency”, whatever the human and economic costs; and deranged enthusiasm for layoffs and pay cuts in both the public service AND private sector (CEOs excluded).
+That shitty era saw the resurrection of bad ideas like low, low, low taxes on the rich, massive privatization of public services, the romanticism of “efficiency” whatever the human and economic costs, and deranged enthusiasm for layoffs and pay cuts in both the public AND private sectors (CEOs excluded).

-The 1980s firmly established neoliberalism’s 40-plus year-long war on social programs that saw everything from bus rides to public pools to college and university become more expensive for average Canadians.
+The 1980s firmly established neoliberalism’s 40-plus-year-long war on social programs that saw everything from bus rides to public pools to college and university become much more expensive for Canadians.

 Another thing that got rolling in the 1980s: food banks.

-The Regina Anti-Poverty Ministry’s Peter Gilmer is a familiar voice in social justice circles.
-For more than two decades Gilmer has advocated for the poor with both facts and appeals to human decency.
+The Regina Anti-Poverty Ministry’s Peter Gilmer is a familiar voice in Saskatchewan social justice circles (and Prairie Dog interviews).
+For more than two decades, Gilmer has advocated for the poor with both facts and appeals to human decency.